-When it comes to shock absorbing the suspensions make the ride smooth even on really rough terrains.
-Suspension(s) are designed to absorb the shocks coming from the off road terrain.
+When it comes to shock absorption the suspensions make the ride smooth even on really rough terrains.
+Suspension(s) are designed to absorb the shocks coming from the off-road terrain.

 MTBs have at least a front/fork suspension that absorbs the shocks of bumpy roads and some of them have full/dual suspension, that is they have both a front and a rear suspension.